Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Main Algorithmic Results

 \subsection{Trajectory Optimizer}

 Alg.\ref{algo_1} presents our approach for solving \eqref{cost}-\eqref{control_con} when the risk cost is given by $r_{MMD}^{emp}$.
-Our approach combines concepts from constrained version of gradient-free Cross Entropy Method (CEM) \cite{singh2022bileveloptimizationaugmentedconditional} and, Model Predictive Path Integral (MPPI) \cite{bhardwaj2022storm} and convex optimization.
-The basic idea is to use sampling to iteratively arrive at control inputs that have low risk and expected cost as well as small magnitudes.
+It combines constrained gradient-free Cross Entropy Method (CEM) \cite{singh2022bileveloptimizationaugmentedconditional}, Model Predictive Path Integral (MPPI) \cite{bhardwaj2022storm}, and convex optimization to iteratively refine low-risk, low-cost control inputs.